blues/note-mbed/README.md

 What this means is that
 - Your project folder, "my-test", contains the mbed OS and all of its support files
 - The Notecard subfolder contains everything in terms of support code to communicate with the Notecard
-- The Notecard folder has examples in it, each of which has a "main.cpp" for that example
+- You now just need a "main.cpp" to run your program

-To get started with this example, change your working directory to your my-test project and
+To get started with this example, look in the "examples" subfolder of your cloned copy of this repo.
+Then, copy one of the example's main.cpp into the main folder of your my-test project
    ```
-   copy Notecard/examples/01-using-Library/main.cpp .
+   copy examples/01-using-Library/* <my-test path>
    ```

 If you look at this main.cpp, you'll see that it implements the same functions as the